obj809/local-db-sydney-dam-monitoring/README.md

 ## Project Overview

-Schema Design, SQL and Terraform provisioning of the local database for the Sydney Dam Monitoring Project
+Schema Design and local provisioning of the local database for Sydney Dam Monitoring.

 ## SQL Schema
 ```SQL